dcdpr/jp/docs/configuration.md

 ## Loading And Ordering

-Configuration options can be set in multiple ways, and the order in which they are loaded is as follows, with later options overriding earlier ones.
+Configuration options can be set in multiple ways, the order in which they are loaded is as follows, with later options overriding earlier ones:

 1. Hard-coded defaults
 2. Configuration files